turbot/tailpipe-mcp/README.md

 - Mention the type of data you want to analyze (CloudTrail events, cost data, etc.)
 - Start with simple queries before adding complex conditions
 - Use natural language - the LLM will handle the SQL translation
+- Be bold and open, it's amazing what the LLM with discover and achieve!

 ## Local Development